 Adam Weidenbach

-For decades, thousands of children learned about creeks, wildlife, plants, and the changing seasons under the oak canopy.
-Wagner Ranch Nature Area became a rite of passage for local students and a treasured memory for families.
+For decades, thousands of children discovered creeks, tracked wildlife, and watched the seasons change under ancient oaks.
+Wagner Ranch became a rite of passage for local students.

 Signage in front of a 400 year old Valley Oak